Lepovirta/lepo/content/posts/2020-08-18-dynamic-configurations-in-kustomize.md

 * a “Hello world” HTTP service written in Go
 * a Dockerfile for building a Docker image for the service
 * a Kustomize project for deploying the service
-* a Gitlab CI pipeline for building the Docker image and publishing it
+* a GitLab CI pipeline for building the Docker image and publishing it

 Additionally, there’s a step in the pipeline to generate the final Kubernetes manifests that can be deployed to Kubernetes using `kubectl`.
 However, since this is only a demo, the actual deployment part is left out as an exercise for the reader.